Lacrymology/states/denyhosts/doc/pillar.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Block each host after the number of failed login attempts has exceeded
-this value. for "root" user login attempts only
+this value. for "root" user login attempts only.

 denyhosts:reset_valid
 ~~~~~~~~~~~~~~~~~~~~~